MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/device.md

 ## Device.BeginInvokeOnMainThread

 User interface elements should never be accessed by background threads, such as code running in a timer or a completion handler for asynchronous operations like web requests.
 Any background code that needs to update the user interface should be wrapped inside [`BeginInvokeOnMainThread`](https://developer.xamarin.com/api/member/Xamarin.Forms.Device.BeginInvokeOnMainThread/p/System.Action/).
-This is the equivalent of `InvokeOnMainThread` on iOS, `RunOnUiThread` on Android, and `Dispatcher.BeginInvoke` on Windows Phone.
+This is the equivalent of `InvokeOnMainThread` on iOS, `RunOnUiThread` on Android, and `Dispatcher.RunAsync` on the Universal Windows Platform.

 The Xamarin.Forms code is: